jgaa/RESTinCurl/Readme.md

 to see how that can be done.
 Hint: It's simple.

 ## Todo's
-- [ ] Ensure thread safety with OpenSSL
+- [x] Ensure thread safety with OpenSSL
+- [ ] Validate OpenSSL therad safety
 - [x] Make some sort of timer, so that we clean up and stop the thread after #time
 - [x] Make sure connection re-use it utilized
 - [x] Queue new requests if we reach RESTINCURL_MAX_CONNECTIONS concurrent connections